TomDDG/Z80onMDR_lite/README.md

             v1.0  - 2mins 40secs
             v1.1  - 1min 30secs
             v1.1a - 20secs
+    v1.2  new 3 stage launcher to remove screen corruption (added -o option to still use old launcher)

 A cut down version of the full Z80onMDR https://tomdalby.com/other/z80onmdr.html to use with or within other utilities under the GPL3.0 licence.
 Only converts